 Wall cabinets can be extended to reach the ceiling to accommodate rarely used items and reduce dust traps.

-Choose light colours such as white, cream, pastels, pine or limed wood effects or go for a high gloss unit as this will reflect the light.
-Worktops have a strong visual impact and they too should be light in colour, giving a mild contrast to your choice of cabinet.
-You can then go for stronger contrasts with your choice of tiles.
+Choose light colours such as white, cream, pastels, pine or limed wood effects.
+Or go for a high gloss unit as this will help reflect the light.
+Worktops have a strong visual impact and they too should be light in colour.
+Giving a mild contrast to your choice of cabinet.
+You can then go for stronger contrasts with your choice of accessories or tiles.

-Special slim-line appliances offer modern facilities in a reduced space.
-Cooling and laundry appliances can be stacked and you may even select a double oven that fits under the worktop.
+Special slim-line appliances offer modern facilities in a reduced space too.
+Cooling and laundry appliances can now be stacked.
+And you may even select a double oven that fits under the worktop.
 A two ring hob will allow extra worktop surface and glazed wall cabinets will give the impression of more space.

 Appliance brands also offer fantastic built-in steam ovens, coffee machines and microwaves will leave your worktop clutter free.
 Some national kitchen manufacturers are even installing flat-screen TVs within wall units to offer you a hi-tech kitchen in a small space!

-The choice and quality of fitted kitchens has changed considerably and fitted kitchens are now much more flexible and interesting, allowing designers to be more adventurous, mixing and contrasting for a truly exciting look.
+But the choice and quality of fitted kitchens has changed considerably.
+And fitted kitchens are now much more flexible and interesting thus allowing designers to be more adventurous.
+Mixing and contrasting for a truly exciting look.